Madalina088/Aeries_Portal-Project/README.md

 - the traceability matrix was generated and can be found here:
 ![Traceability matrix!](https://github.com/Madalina088/Aeries_Portal-Project/blob/main/Traceability%20Matrix.png)

-- for the first business requirement, 5 tests were run and passed
-- for the second business requirement, 7 tests were run, 5 passed, 2 failed, and I reported a bug
-- for the third business requirement, 5 tests were run, 4 passed, 1 failed, and I reported a bug
--
 ### 3.6 Test case results ###

- -  the test cases results can be found here: *[Test Cases Results. ]()
+ -  the test cases results can be found here: *[Test Cases Results. ](https://github.com/Madalina088/Aeries_Portal-Project/blob/main/Test%20Cases%20Result.csv)

 ### 3.7 Bugs report ###

  Bugs have been created based on the failed tests.
 The complete bug reports can be found here:: *[Bugs Report ]()

- The following is a summary of the bugs that have been found **(inserati o lista cu titlurile bug-urilor identificate impreuna cu prioritatea si severitatea fiecaruia)**

 ### 3.8 Test completion report ###

  - link to test completion report: <img src="https://github.com/Madalina088/Aeries_Portal-Project/blob/main/Test%20Executions%20By%20Test%20Cycle.png" width="100%"/>

- - a total of 17 test cases were planned for execution, and all were executed.
+ - the test execution chart has been prepared, and the final report reveals that out of the total of 17 tests:
+- for the test cycle "Change email", 7 tests were run 2 failed, and I reported two bugs
+- for the test cycle "Change the password", 5 tests were run, 4 passed, 1 failed, and I reported a bug
+- for the test cycle "Sign in", 5 tests were run and passed

 ### 3.9 Schedule ###